ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 1. Download the attached dataset to your local directory.
 2 .When taking input parameters from docker run, need to use ENTRYPOINT

+**Tips**:
+1. You can try to build your container image(s) based-on an existing image on your computer, that will speed up your image(s) creating.
+(Thanks to Drake for this tip).

 ## Part3: Share containers and scale up